 Watery discharge from the eyes can cause eyelids to become sticky.
-Generally, sticky eyes in babies are associated with the presence of white or yellowish crust along the corners of the eyelids.
-The condition, though common, may cause irritation and discomfort to the infant as their eyes seem to be glued shut.
+Generally, sticky eyes in infants are associated with the presence of white or yellowish crust along the corners of the eyelids.
+The condition, though common, may cause irritation, blurry vision, and discomfort to the infant as their eyes seem to be glued shut.
 Keep reading this post to know what may cause sticky eyes in infants, its symptoms, home remedies, treatment options, and a few preventive measures.

 Is It Normal For Babies To Have Sticky Eyes?

-It is normal for babies to have sticky eyes, which often happens due to excess tears.
+It is normal for babies to have sticky eyes, which often happens due to excessive tearing.
 One of the common causes of watery and sticky eyes is a blocked tear duct, which occurs in almost 20% of babies worldwide (1).
-Most causes of sticky eyes in babies resolve during infancy.
+Most causes of sticky eyes in newborns resolve during infancy.
 Therefore, do not panic if your baby’s eyes suddenly become watery and sticky.

 What Are The Symptoms Of Sticky Eyes In Babies?